ShirleyxZhang/cs50_final/game_server/README.md

 ##README for game_server

-Compliling : Use makefile, call "make" in the game_server directory
+Compliling : Use makefile, call "make" in the top level (project-starter-kit) directory

+**Description**
+The game server is the communication middleman between the pebble and the guide agent.
+It is responsible for directing the hints from GAs to appropriate FAs, giving games status info, game end info to

 **Example command line**
 ./game_server mycodedrops 23383